seanbreckenridge/bgproc/README.md

 A `bash` loop to run tasks in the background.
 Used as a `anacron` alternative.

-Uses a lock file at `/tmp/bgproc.lock` to make sure duplicate `bgproc` processes aren't running, though it wouldn't make a huge difference since commands are run behind `evry` anyways.

 This uses [`evry`](https://github.com/seanbreckenridge/evry) to schedule commands/run things periodically. `evry` saves persistent files with timestamps to the computer for each job, which means this follows `anacron`s philosophy - the computer doesn't have to be running 24 x 7. `evry` checks when tasks were last run, and if that duration has elapsed (e.g. `2 days`), it runs the task.

-You can see my jobs/bgproc wrapper [here](https://github.com/seanbreckenridge/dotfiles/tree/master/.local/scripts/supervisor)
+You can see my jobs/bgproc wrapper [here](https://github.com/seanbreckenridge/dotfiles/tree/master/.local/scripts/supervisor), which I split into jobs specific to linux/mac.

 ## How?